Slicer/slicer-media-assets/SlicerIcons/SlicerIconDesignGuidelines/README.md

-# 3D Slicer Icon Design Guidelines and Resources
+# 3D Slicer Icon Design Guidelines, Resources and Workflow Tips for New Designs

 This document desribes design guidelines for 3D Slicer Icons in Dark and Light Themes.
 Helpful resources and a few simple workflows are provided for developers adding Material Symbols Icons to Slicer, creating new icons by adapting Material Symbols Icon designs or directly from scratch.